Washington · A Weekend Guide

 Plan around

-May through September offers the driest weather and longest daylight, though September avoids peak summer crowds.
+May through September offers the driest weather and most reliable sunshine, though September is ideal for fewer crowds and still-warm temperatures.

 The neighborhoods